Palazzo Pubblico: Frescoes

 Flanking the Allegory are two other paintings on perpendicular walls: Effects of Good Government and Effects of Bad Government.
 Both these frescoes depict a recognizable view of Siena and its countryside.

 In the allegorical representation of Good Government, the prosperous townspeople are trading and dancing in the streets.
 Beyond the city walls is a lush countryside in which crops are harvested.

 In the allegory of Bad Government, crime is rampant and diseased citizens roam a crumbling city; the countryside suffers from drought.

 Many of the frescoes in the Palace, including these, are badly damaged potentially due to salt once stored in the basement of the building.
 It is theoretically possible that the salts wicked moisture down from the walls, causing the plaster to dry excessively and the frescoes to flake off.

 Other frescoes include that of Guidoriccio da Fogliano at the siege of Montemassi, located in the Great Council Hall (Sala del Mappamondo).
 The fresco is traditionally attributed to Simone Martini, although there is debate on the subject.
 The wall has circular markings left by the circular wall-mounted (now lost) map of the world by Ambrogio Lorenzetti.
+Hidden underneath this fresco is the New Fresco, plastered over and partly painted over.
+This fresco depicts two men standing alongside a town on a hill.
+The fresco is in poor condition from being painted over and its origin and intent remain unknown.
+It, also, is damaged by Lorenzetti's circular map of the world.

 Siena was decimated by the Black Death in 1348; approximately half of its population died in the plague.
 The republic's economy was destroyed and the state quickly declined from its position of prominence in Italy.
 The Franciscan religious order rose to power in the city.
 The stagnation over the following centuries meant that while Siena did not develop during the Renaissance as did other Italian cities, it was also preserved both from bombardment during World War II and from modern development.